shoebabdullah/kraftwerk/README.md

 ## Expanded Model Comparison
-To further investigate the research question, we implemented several advanced supervised learning algorithms.
+To further investigate the research question, I have implemented several advanced supervised learning algorithms.
 Below is a comparison of their performance:

 | Model                |   Accuracy |   Precision |   Recall |   F1-Score |
 |:---------------------|-----------:|------------:|---------:|-----------:|